spurin/diveintoansible-lab/README.md

 The related code repository is available at - https://github.com/spurin/diveintoansible

 This is an experimental branch for use with Podman and Podman-Compose.
-Support is not guaranteed and your milage may vary.
-Requires root access (owing to the rootfull connectivity requirements).
+Support is not guaranteed and your mileage may vary.
+Requires root access (owing to the requirements for rootfull connectivity).

 ### Download and Preparation

-With both podman and podman-compose available, clone the repository -
+With both podman and podman-compose installed, clone the repository -

 ```git clone --branch podman-compose https://github.com/spurin/diveintoansible-lab.git```